 Fashion-forward Wayfarer Style

-Sunglass lenses come in a variety of different shades and colours and while finding a pair that sets off your outfit is important, there are other benefits to choosing a colourful set of shades.
+Sunglass lenses come in a variety of different shades and colours, and while finding a pair that sets off your outfit is important, there are other benefits to choosing a colourful set of shades.

 As great and diverse as sunglasses come, in extreme sport conditions they sometimes just don’t cut it.
-In situations where you need to take your eye and vision protection to the next level you should consider investing in a pair of ski goggles.
+In situations where you need to take your eye and vision protection to the next level, you should consider investing in a pair of ski goggles.

 Whether it is snow debris or glare, your eyes go through a lot on the piste so by giving them proper and efficient protection with a pair of Trespass ski goggles, you won’t have to worry about falling victim to slope conditions.

 Ranging in terms of style, function and features, you’ll easily be able to find a pair of ski or snowboarding goggles that suit your needs perfectly meaning you can keep your eyes on the prize.
-We even have a handy guide to help you choose the best set of ski goggles for you.
+We even have a goggle-buying guide to help you choose the best set of ski goggles for you.